binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Relying on tooling alone is not enough.

-Using the likes of pre-commit hooks with the CLIs and the other tooling options detailed in the [Countermeasures](#web-applications-countermeasures-consuming-free-and-open-source-tooling) section integrated with CI builds, and creating scripts to do most of the work for us, is going to be a good option to start with.
-Adding the automation of security regression testing on top of that, and your solution for managing potential vulnerabilities in free and open source packages is starting to look pretty solid.
+Using the likes of pre-commit hooks with the CLIs, and the other tooling options detailed in the [Countermeasures](#web-applications-countermeasures-consuming-free-and-open-source-tooling) section integrated with CI builds, as well as creating scripts to do most of the work for us, is going to be a good option to start with.
+Adding the automation of security regression testing on top of that, and your solution for managing potential vulnerabilities in free and open source packages starts to look pretty solid.

 ### Insufficient Attack Protection

-Applying WAFs can act as a band-aid, masking the underlying issues with the application code.
-Ideally your security issues want to fail fast in development.
+Applying WAFs can act as a bandaid, masking the underlying issues with the application code.
+Ideally, your security issues should fail fast in development.
 If you are running the types of tests and doing the types of activities I discussed in Fascicle 0 in the Process and Practises chapter, you should have a fairly good handle on your defects.
-Most WAFs I have seen are pretty old-school, in that they do not actively attack the attackers.
+Most WAFs I have seen are pretty oldschool, in that they do not actively attack the attackers.

-Moving toward an active automated prevention standpoint where you have code that intentionally attracts and responds to attackers is usually far more effective at dealing with malicious actors.
+Moving toward an active automated prevention standpoint, where you have code that intentionally attracts and responds to attackers, is usually far more effective at dealing with malicious actors.

 ## 5. SSM Costs and Trade-offs {#web-applications-costs-and-trade-offs}